royyanwibisono/react-test-case-royyan/frontend-challenge-royyan/README.md

 # Frontend Challenge : News API

 ## Introduction
 This repository contains a Frontend Challenge project that has been developed using React Typescript.
 The project is designed using the [Clean Architecture](https://medium.com/@rostislavdugin/the-clean-architecture-using-react-and-typescript-a832662af803) pattern and styled using [Ant Design](https://ant.design/).
-The components have been tested using [Jest](https://jest-everywhere.now.sh).
+The components should been tested using [Jest](https://jest-everywhere.now.sh).

 ### Design Pattern
 The project is based on the Clean Architecture design pattern.
 This pattern separates the application into different layers, each with its own responsibility.
 The layers in the Clean Architecture pattern are: